Mao-Mei Liu, Ph.D.

-University of California, Berkeley.
+University of California, Berkeley

 Research Interests:

-Mao-Mei is a research affiliate of the Berkeley International Migration Institute (BIMI) and co-organizer of the Demographers of Color collective (DoC), birthed in the early months of the COVID-19 pandemic.
-She is passionate about mentoring undergrad students, grad students, and early career scholars in population research, in connecting to resources (grants, fellowships), and in thriving as researchers and people, especially those from underrepresented groups: e.g. first-gen, transfer, black, Latinx, Native, Pacific Islander, undocumented, survivors (family violence, foster care, incarceration, etc.).
+Mao-Mei is a research affiliate of the Berkeley International Migration Institute (BIMI), UC Berkeley Center on the Economics and Demography of Aging, and the Berkeley Population Center.
+She is passionate about mentoring undergrad students, grad students, and early career scholars in population research, in connecting to resources (mentors, grants, fellowships), and in thriving as scientists and people, especially those from underrepresented groups: e.g. first-gen, transfer, Black, Latine, Native, Pacific Islander, undocumented, survivors (family violence, foster care, incarceration, etc.).

 Representative Publications: